sait-wbdv/winter-2021/_posts/2021-02-17-array-fundamentals.md

 ## Open lab-time
 ### Activities
 1. Create a list of `img` URLs from your projects and assets and create a "Random Image of the Day" page.
-2. Using the [`nouns.mjs`](https://github.com/sait-wbdv/sample-code/blob/master/assets/js/nouns.mjs) sample arrya, re-create a version of Tony's [Random Band Name Generator](https://acidtone.github.io/namor/).
+2. Using the [`nouns.mjs`](https://github.com/sait-wbdv/sample-code/blob/master/assets/js/nouns.mjs) sample array, re-create a version of Tony's [Random Band Name Generator](https://acidtone.github.io/namor/).

 ---